jakubrd/discord-ai-summarizer/README.md

 # Discord AI Message Summarizer

-A Discord bot that uses AI to summarize messages in a channel, with support for multiple languages and user preferences.
+A Discord bot that uses AI to summarize messages in a channel, with support for multiple languages, user preferences, and usage limits.

 ## Features